Poltergeist (1982 film): Reissues

-The film was reissued on October 29, 1982 to take advantage of the Halloween weekend.
-It was shown in theaters for one night only on October 4, 2007 to promote the new restored and remastered 25th-anniversary DVD, released five days later.
-This event also included the documentary "They Are Here: The Real World of Poltergeists", which was created for the new DVD.
+The film was reissued on October 29, 1982, to take advantage of the Halloween weekend.
+It was shown in theaters for one night only on October 4, 2007, to promote the new restored and remastered 25th-anniversary DVD, released five days later.
+This event also included the documentary They Are Here: The Real World of Poltergeists, which was created for the new DVD.

-The Poltergeist franchise is believed by some to be cursed due to the premature deaths of several people associated with the film (including that of Heather O'Rourke), a notion that was the focus of an E!
+The Poltergeist franchise is believed by some to be cursed due to the premature deaths of several people associated with the film (including Heather O'Rourke and Dominique Dunne), a notion that was the focus of an E!
 True Hollywood Story.